Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 ![image-20240320091854740](./res/Cloud%20Native%20Application/image-20240320091854740.png)

-The same mechanism of queue load-leveling can be used to enable elasticity, by scaling up or down the instances based on the amount of messages in the queue, or how quick the queue fill up.
+The same mechanism of queue load-leveling can be used to enable elasticity, by scaling up or down the instances based on the amount of messages in the queue, or how quick the queue fills up.

 Instead of having a fixed amount of services available, we can also automatically scale the amount of services according to the size of the message queue.